 - anticipate, reflect and engage on the wider ethical and societal impacts, implications and value of their work, entering into dialogue with the public and other stakeholders where appropriate, and respecting the views of others

-- inform EPSRC and their own research organisations about any concerns, dilemmas and opportunities revealed by the responsible innovation process as these become apparent.
+- inform EPSRC and their own research organisations about any concerns, dilemmas and opportunities revealed by the responsible research and innovation process as these become apparent

 We expect research organisations in receipt of EPSRC funding to:

-- acknowledge and respect responsible innovation principles and their role in promoting them
+- acknowledge and respect responsible research and innovation principles and their role in promoting them

-- encourage and support researchers to develop responsible innovation approaches as a core capability, working with others across disciplines and beyond the research organisation itself.
+- encourage and support researchers to develop responsible research and innovation approaches as a core capability, working with others across disciplines and beyond the research organisation itself

 All EPSRC communities